My life has a ‘before’.

 Before my son, David Glasser, a Phoenix Police Officer, was killed in the line of duty on May 18, 2016, my world was a different place.

 It was a place where my family was whole.
-When I think back to ‘before’, there is a special glow that shines on my memories and that light has now disappeared.
+When I think back to ‘before’, there is a special light that shows up in my memories and that light has now disappeared.

 My husband and I lived 1 1/2 miles from Davey and his family the last 6 years of his life so I could expect to see him or at least talk with him almost every day.
 He would regularly drop by unannounced for something – anything.
 He loved people so he was always in search of people to talk to, people to hang out with.
 Most of the time Davey had his son, Micah, with him when he dropped by and he wanted his dad to come along wherever they were going – Home Depot, Best Buy, where ever.
 His then five year-old son, Micah, called Best Buy ‘daddy’s store’ so that gives you an idea of how often they went there.

 Davey was a planner – always thinking about the next good time, the next tailgate, the next trip, the next get together.
 There was a feeling of excitement and anticipation when he was around because there were good times coming.
-Guess whose idea it was to have some fun with the leaning tower of Pisa when we toured Italy?
+He fell in love with tailgating at the Cardinals games when he was young and beer pong was his game of choice until it was outlawed.

 He was open and friendly, gathering friends wherever he went.